percona/tokudb-docs/source/ft-index.rst

 Buffers
 -------

 Like a B-tree, a Fractal Tree index is a tree data structure.
 However, besides pivots, each internal node in a Fractal Tree index also contains buffers.
-These buffers are used to temporarily store insertions in main memory.
+These buffers are used to temporarily store insertions.
 When a buffer is full, it is flushed to children nodes.
-This ensures that an I/O operation performs a lot of useful work.
+This ensures that an I/O operation performs a lot of useful work, instead of just a small write per I/O.

 Reading data is not affected by buffers.
 Querying a database with the Fractal Tree index data structure involves the same algorithmic complexity as in the case of a B-tree.
 And there is no data loss, because queries follow the path from root to leaf passing through all messages (insertions, deletions, and updates) in buffers.
 So a query will know the current state of data even if changes have not yet been propagated to corresponding leaves.